Financing for Scaling

-- US VS. Europe: US investors tend to have a stronger appetite to let things go earlier but at the same time provide quicker and bigger fundings in earlier stages.
-On the contrary, European investors tend to be more patient and make the effort to make the business work, but provides less money.
+- Be mindful of cultural differences: US investors tend to have a stronger appetite to let things go earlier but at the same time, are more willing to provide quicker and more substancial funding in earlier stages.
+On the contrary, European investors tend to be more patient and make the effort to make the business work but finance smaller amounts.

-- Don’t focus on quarters: Make sure that you and your investors are not focusing on quarters.
-Instead, suggest to look at the growth of the business in 18 to 24 months.
+- Don’t focus solely on quarters: Make sure that you and your investors are not solely focusing on quarters.
+Instead, look at the growth of the business in 18 to 24 months.
 Your path to get there won’t be perfect but try to set expectations and manage them.

-- Know exactly what you want: Only ever spend what money you have in your pocket.
+- Be smart with your money: Only ever spend money that you have in your pocket.
 Be proactive and understand the run rate and the time when you run out of cash.
-When raising money, know exactly what you want and don’t take more.
+When raising money, know exactly what you need.

-- Strategic VCs as last resort: Strategic VCs are not as entrepreneur-friendly and might limit exit options.
-The rule of thumb is to take Strategic VCs as a last resort, as late as possible and keep your doors open.
-If you do choose to go with SVCs, make sure they give you a lot of money and the premium on their capital is significant enough.
+- Make strategic VCs your last resort: Strategic VCs are not as entrepreneur-friendly and might limit your exit options.
+The rule of thumb is to take strategic VCs as a last resort, and only involve them as late as possible in the process in order to keep your options open.
+If you do choose to go with SVCs, make sure they invest an appropriately large amount and that the premium on their capital is significant enough.

-- Deal with CVCs: If you would like to go down the CVC route, talk to someone who made it work and see how they did it.
-In addition, understand why CVCs want to invest in you; look what they are missing in their corporate puzzle; and see if they have gaps in their technology, which might be warning signs.
+- Consider corporate VCs: If you would like to go down the corporate VC route, talk to someone who made it work and see how they did it.
+In addition, you should try to understand why a CVC wants to invest in your company before accepting their investment.
+Find out what they’re missing in their corporate puzzle and see if they have gaps in their technology.